AlexHuc/movie-recommender-system/README.md

 # Movie Recommendation System

 ## Overview
-This project implements a machine learning-based movie recommendation system using the MovieLens dataset.
+This project implements a machine learning-based movie recommendation systems using the MovieLens dataset.
 The system analyzes user preferences and movie features to predict ratings and recommend relevant movies to users.
+All algorithms are implemented from scratch in pure Python to demonstrate the underlying mathematics and concepts of recommendation systems.

 ## Project Goals
 - Develop accurate prediction models for user movie preferences
 - Compare performance of different recommendation algorithms
 - Create a system that can suggest personalized movie recommendations
 - Analyze user behavior patterns to improve prediction accuracy
+- Implement machine learning algorithms using only core Python (no ML libraries)
+- Evaluate algorithm performance using a custom EvaluationFramework

 ## Dataset
 The project uses the MovieLens dataset provided by GroupLens Research.
 This dataset includes: